hexchat/gtk-win32/index.md

  * [GTK-Win32](https://github.com/hexchat/gtk-win32) to _c:\mozilla-build\hexchat\github\gtk-win32_
  * [HexChat](https://github.com/hexchat/hexchat) to _c:\mozilla-build\hexchat\github\hexchat_

-If you want to use other paths, that's fine but then make sure you update the related properties in _gtk-win32\hexchat-build.ps1_ and _hexchat\win32\hexchat.props_.
+You can use other paths, but then make sure you update the related properties in _gtk-win32\hexchat-build.ps1_ and _hexchat\win32\hexchat.props_.

-Now you gotta allow PowerShell scripts to be ran on your system.
+Now you have to allow PowerShell scripts to be ran on your system.
 Open a PowerShell prompt *as Administrator* and run the following command:

 <pre>Set-ExecutionPolicy RemoteSigned</pre>

 Once done, close this elevated shell, and run PowerShell as a regular user.
 Go to the _gtk-win32_ repo root and start building with the script:

 <pre>cd c:\mozilla-build\hexchat\github\gtk-win32
-.\hexchat-build.ps1</pre>
+.\hexchat-build.ps1 -Architecture x86</pre>

-Once ready, your GTK+ stack will be found under _c:\mozilla-build\hexchat\gtk_ and your HexChat installer under _c:\mozilla-build\hexchat\github\hexchat-build_.
+There are many more options, open _hexchat-build.ps1_ with an editor for more info.
+Once ready, your GTK+ stack will be found under
+_c:\mozilla-build\hexchat\gtk_ and your HexChat installer under _c:\mozilla-build\hexchat\github\hexchat-build_.
 Enjoy!